 In fact, let’s look at its SEO advantages right now.

-Another big player in eCommerce platforms is Magneto.
+Another big player in eCommerce platforms is Magento.
 It’s fully customizable, which gives you complete control over its design and selling features.It This level of customization will give any eCommerce site owner the ability to sell products efficiently and effectively no matter how big their inventory is.

 The SEO Advantages of Magento